ezyaez/ez-linting/packages/eslint-config-yc/README.md

 ```

 ### Description
-  **"extends": ['@ezyaez/eslint-config-yc']** tells ESLint that your config extends the given configurations.
-ESLint extends configurations recursively, so a shared **@ezyaez/eslint-config-yc** configuration can also have its own extends, plugins, parser properties which will apply to the .eslintrc configuration.
+  **"extends": ['@ezyaez/eslint-config-yc']** tells ESLint that your config extends shared **@ezyaez/eslint-config-yc** configuration.This shared configuration may also have its own extends, plugins, parser properties which will also apply into the .eslintrc configuration.
+So there is no need to re-declare these properties in your own .eslintrc.

 This library provides lint rules for TypeScript codebases.